“Fung enticed us into a world of delicacy and finesse.”

 In August 2020, the Steinway and Sons Label released Mr. Fung’s Transcendent Beethoven, which was featured on Apple Music’s Best of Beethoven, a list of outstanding releases of the composer during the 250th anniversary of his birth.
 The album follows the label’s acclaimed 2019 release of Mr. Fung’s first installment of the complete Mozart sonatas.
 Fung’s Mozart album was called “undeniably bold” (AllMusic Guide) and praised by Boston’s WCRB as “heartbreaking”, adding that “Fung relishes the art of exploring Mozart’s characters – giving them freedom to breathe, and casting them in darkness and light to help reveal their humanity.”
 Mr. Fung can also be heard on more than a dozen accoladed releases by Pentatone, Orchid, Genuin, Yarlung, and Naxos.

-Mr. Fung garnered international attention as a laureate of the Queen Elisabeth International Music Competition in Brussels and the Arthur Rubinstein Piano International Masters Competition in Tel Aviv.
+Mr. Fung rose to international prominence as a top prizewinner at the Queen Elisabeth International Music Competition in Brussels and the Arthur Rubinstein International Piano Masters Competition in Tel Aviv.
 In Tel Aviv, he was further distinguished by the Chamber Music and Mozart Prizes, awarded in areas in which Mr. Fung has a passionate interest.
 He was the first piano graduate of the prestigious Colburn Conservatory in Los Angeles where he studied with John Perry, going on to work with Peter Frankl and Claude Frank at Yale University, and Arie Vardi at the Hochschule für Musik, Theater und Medien in Hannover.
 In 2002, he won the ABC Young Performer of the Year Award while studying with Margaret Hair in Sydney and has received further artistic guidance from piano luminaries including András Schiff, Alfred Brendel, and Leon Fleisher.
 Making his home in Vancouver and New York City, Mr. Fung serves on the faculties of the Manhattan School of Music and the University of British Columbia and is a curator at the Chan Center for the Performing Arts in Vancouver.
 Mr. Fung is a Steinway Artist.

 Mr. Fung is represented in the Americas by Arabella Arts, Australia and New Zealand by Cinque Artist Management, and in China, Hong Kong and Taiwan by QLHW Management Ltd.